Last Updated on 24/02/2024 by secretmoona

 Asakusa from a different angle with Sumida Cruise

-Sumida Park is a riverside park that stretches along both sides of the Sumida River.
-It’s a popular cherry blossom viewing spot in spring.
-Otherwise, it’s a relatively quiet and relation spot ideal for a walk or runs.
+Sumida Park is a beautiful riverside park that runs along both sides of the Sumida River.
+It’s a famous spot for cherry blossom viewing during springtime, but it’s also a peaceful and quiet area perfect for taking relaxing walks or running.

 Get the perfect view from Tokyo Skytree